aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

    <img src="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/media/Photo%2BDec%2B11%2C%2B1%2B39%2B43%2BAM.jpg" height="300">
 </p>

-# AeonLabs Home Automation Smart Coffee Machine Addon
+# Smart Coffee Machine Add-on

 ### The Problem
 Nowadays there are countless coffee machines however with limited to none smart functionality.
 With this new way of do work remotely buying a cup of coffee for a colleague, friend or family is not possible.